KomodoHQ/docker-laravel/readme.md

 ### Create Git Repository

+1. In terminal, browse to your project directory
-1. Delete the unwanted .git directory: `rm -rf .git`
+2. Delete the unwanted .git directory: `rm -rf .git`
-2. Initialise your own project repositry: `git init`
+3. Initialise your own project repositry: `git init`
-3. Add the Laravel framework files: `git add .`
+4. Add the Laravel framework files: `git add .`
-4. Commit to the repo: `git commit -m "Initial Laravel files"`
+5. Commit to the repo: `git commit -m "Initial Laravel files"`
-5. Begin the work and commit regularly!
+6. Begin the work and commit regularly!

 ## Connect to MySQL